Will the 2018 Combine in Indianapolis feature another J.J. Watt-esque performance?

-The 2017 NFL Draft is still two months away but for players hoping to realize their dreams of playing on Sundays this week’s Scouting Combine in Indianapolis is a critical first step towards that goal.
+The 2018 NFL Draft is still two months away but the process begins in earnest for those hoping to play on Sundays with the NFL Scouting Combine in Indianapolis set for Feb.
+27-March 5.

 While some jokingly refer to the week-long event as the “Underwear Olympics,” the reality is that the Combine is the first opportunity for invited players to make a strong initial impression on their potential future employer.